thaisaraujom/algorithms_datastructure_ii/week 13/README.md

   <img src="./img/grafico-closeness.png">
 </p>

 After that, it was made a plot which to compare the metrics.
-On the diagonal, it's possible to notice that the distributions have a long tail to the right side, with a positive symmetry, where many nodes have a small degree, unlike the eigenvector, in which few nodes have an important neighborhood.
+On the diagonal, it's possible to notice that the distributions have a long tail to the right side, with a positive symmetry, where many nodes have a small degree, and few nodes have a neighborhood of little importance.
 Also, the eigenvector and closeness have an exponential trend, i. e., as one increases, the other increases as well.
 However, there is a limitation in this trend, in that after a certain point, this is no longer a valid thing.

 <p align="center">
   <img src="./img/all.png">